our donors

 Ronald & Edith

-Wilbur Adams was Chairman of the Board when they called Tom Hixson to be Exec Director in 1994.
-Wilbur and Frankie were very active members of Eastmont Baptist Church.
-He was an apple orchard farmer from Texas.
+Wilbur Adams was Chairman of the Board when they called Tom Hixson to be Executive Director in 1994.
+Wilbur was an apple orchard farmer from Texas, and he and Frankie were very active members of Eastmont Baptist Church.
 They had two daughters, Sonja and Phyllis.

 Wilbur and Frankie created a Charitable Remainder Unitrust with a Chelan Lake cabin to benefit their church and other ministries.
-The Adams gift later went on to fund the Adams-Meeks Doctor of Ministry Scholarship Fund for seminary students pursuing their doctoral degree.
+The Adams gift later went on to help fund the Adams-Meeks Doctor of Ministry Scholarship Fund for seminary students pursuing doctoral degrees.

-Tom’s connection with them: One of Wilbur’s superintendents on his farm daughter went to school with Becky (Tom’s wife) and Tom at California Baptist College, Debbie (Dale) Janz.
+Tom Hixson’s connection with them: The daughter of one of Wilbur’s superintendents on his farm, Debbie (Dale) Janz, went to school with Tom and Becky (Tom’s wife) at California Baptist College.

 The estate of Arne and Lila contributed to the building fund at First Baptist Church Sequim, WA.

-The Carolyn M. Atkins Scholarship Fund was established to provide scholarship assistance to Christian female students pursuing their four-year university degree.
+The Carolyn M. Atkins Scholarship Fund was established to provide scholarship assistance to Christian female students pursuing four-year university degrees.

-Dr. Clint Ashley served in various capacities within the Northwest Baptist Convention in obedience and with love to our Lord Jesus Christ, including distinguished and notable service as Director of the Pacific Northwest Campus of Golden Gate Baptist Theological Seminary from 1992 through 2004, with said service bringing tremendous recognition and credibility to the Pacific Northwest Campus.
-The Dr. Clint Ashley Pacific Northwest Campus Endowment Fund is to provide a means of perpetual support for the Pacific Northwest Campus of Golden Gate Baptist Theological Seminary, a 501(c)(3) organization, and to that purpose any distributions made from this Fund shall be used and applied to the general operating expenses of the Pacific Northwest Campus.
+Dr. Clint Ashley served in various capacities within the Northwest Baptist Convention, including distinguished and notable service as Director of the Pacific Northwest Campus of Golden Gate Baptist Theological Seminary from 1992 through 2004.
+The Dr. Clint Ashley Pacific Northwest Campus Endowment Fund supports the Pacific Northwest Campus of Golden Gate Baptist Theological Seminary (now Gateway Seminary).

 Millie Baker was born in Fulton, Missouri but was raised in Fremont, Nebraska.
 She went to college at William Jewell College and then to Southwestern Baptist Theological Seminary where she studied Religious Education.
-In 1945 she began working at the Baptist Bookstore in Kansas City, MO.
-It was in March 1951 that she arrived to begin her journey as the Baptist Bookstore Manager in Portland, OR a position she held for 29 years.
-Millie never married but the Northwest Baptist Convention churches, pastors, and church members became her extended family.
+In March of 1951 she began her journey as the Baptist Bookstore Manager in Portland, a position she held for 29 years.
+Millie never married, but the Northwest Baptist Convention churches, pastors, and church members became her extended family.
 In 1998 she stated, “The Northwest Baptist Convention has been my life for 47 years.
 The people, especially those of the convention staff, have “grown me up!!”
 [3]

 She was a tenacious leader and loved being in the Northwest.
-She was a long-time member of Peninsula Baptist of Portland, OR, and Brookwood Baptist Church in Hillsboro, OR.
+She was a long-time member of Peninsula Baptist of Portland and then Brookwood Baptist Church in Hillsboro, OR.

 Over the years she was a strong supporter of Mt.
-Baker Baptist Assembly and then Camp.
-She built her own cabin which she called “Baker Built.”
-Because she had built the cabin, mostly by herself.
+Baker Baptist Assembly, later called Mt.
+Baker Baptist Camp.
+She built her own cabin which she called “Baker Built” because she did much of the work herself.
 I think she loved being at the camp because she had a mountain named after her, Mt.
-Baker (not really).
-One of the snowiest mountains in North America.
+Baker, one of the snowiest mountains in North American (it was not really named after her).

 From 1981 to 2001 Millie was in charge of directing the Senior Adult Week at the camp.
-She was able to attract strong Southern Baptist Personalities because she wouldn’t take “I can’t make it” for an answer, like Bill Crews, Bill Pinson, Paul Johnson from Canada, J.K.
-Minton, Jeff Iorg, and many others.
-The participants who came from across Washington, Oregon, and British Columbia always enjoyed the week of bible study and fellowship.
+She was able to attract strong Southern Baptist personalities because she wouldn’t take “I can’t make it” for an answer.
+The participants who came from across Washington, Oregon, and British Columbia always enjoyed the week of Bible study and fellowship.

 In 1996 Millie received the annual Heritage Award from the Northwest Baptist Historical Society.